YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DBCREC2BIGINBLK, A Record in block bbbb has a length greater than the maximum uuuuu in database dddd.

-MUPIP Error: MUPIP UPGRADE for V5 triggers this error when the size of a record in block bbbb exceeds the maximum record size of uuuu in database region dddd.
+MUPIP Error: MUPIP UPGRADE triggers this error when the size of a record in block bbbb exceeds the maximum record size of uuuu in database region dddd.

 Action: -